WebDevEtc/BlogEtc/README.md

-# August 2019 -

-I am currently rewriting a lot of the code base (better quality, better coding standards, etc).
-Laravel 5.8 is supported on the old version (3.x) - please see packagist.
-I will release v4 soon.

-# WebDevEtc BlogEtc
+# Webdevetc BlogEtc

-## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
+ - Quickly add a blog with admin panel to your existing Laravel project.
+It has everything included (routes, views, controllers, middlware, etc)
-### 5 minutes to install!
-Quick and easy!

-## Introduction
+ - Works with latest version of Laravel.

+# Next version - coming soon
+ - A rewrite of a lot of the code will be released soon.
+The work for this is now on the `blogetc-next-version` branch.
+Code there is liable to change.

 This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.

-## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)
+### For installation instructions please read [the Laravel blog install guide here](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)

-[Install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) • [Packagist](https://packagist.org/packages/webdevetc/blogetc) << MAKE SURE YOU FOLLOW THE INSTURCTIONS.
-They're simple, but must be followed.
+[Install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) • [Packagist](https://packagist.org/packages/webdevetc/blogetc) << They're simple, but must be followed.

 ## Features